 We are the leading expungement firm in California and across the country.
 We offer award-winning service at reasonable prices.
 Also we go beyond the process in the courtroom by offering you a service that clears your criminal record from over 600 background check companies.
 Other firms only handle court records.

-California Penal Code Section 1203.4 allows individuals who have completed their sentence for a felony offense to petition to have their case dismissed.
+California Penal Code Sections 1203.4, 1203.41, and 1203.42 allow individuals who have completed their sentence for a felony offense to petition to have their case dismissed.
 If the petition is granted, the court will permit the individual to withdraw their plea of guilty or nolo contendere or if convicted the court will set aside the verdict of guilty.
 The court will also then dismiss the information or accusations against the individual.
 The resulting dismissal from this process is also called an expungement.

 Once your past felony criminal record is expunged, you can say truthfully that you were not convicted, except in three narrow circumstances.
 You must still disclose the conviction if asked on application or questionnaire for public office, getting a license from a local or state agency, and for contracting with the California State Lottery Commission.